MicrosoftDocs/entra-docs/docs/includes/governance/governance-workday-to-active-directory.md

 #### Does the solution support assigning on-premises AD groups to the user?

-This functionality is not supported currently.
+This functionality isn't supported currently.
 Recommended workaround is to deploy a PowerShell script that queries the Microsoft Graph API endpoint for [provisioning log data](/graph/api/resources/azure-ad-auditlog-overview) and use that to trigger scenarios such as group assignment.
 This PowerShell script can be attached to a task scheduler and deployed on the same box running the provisioning agent.

 #### Which Workday APIs does the solution use to query and update Workday worker profiles?